Wintermute0110/plugin.program.AEL.dev/NOTES.md

  * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

- * Edition of ROMs in Collections is not working at the moment.

  * Not all fields of ROMs in Favourites can be edited.

  * Current patched subprocess_hack module is from Python 2.4.
 Current Python in Kodi is 2.7.
 Should